alia521/strawpoll-bot/README.md

 It send votes from multiple proxies.
 Check details here: https://github.com/666hrp/strawpoll-bot/blob/master/index.js

 #### Is it still working ?
-Last time I tested it: 16/05/2020.
+Last time I tested it: 17/05/2020.
 Not sure when you're reading this, but if it stops working, you can contact me.

 #### Does it have any dependencies ?
 Do I need to install them ?
 Yes, it does.
-It is dependent of request, cheerio and readline-sync.
-No, you don't have to install any dependencies since its already installed with the code (you can find them at node_modules)
+You must install it as asked